Investment in Innovation and Digital Capabilities

 The Institute for Research Excellence in Advanced Clinical Healthcare (i-REACH)

-A transformative project led by Queen’s University, Ulster University and partners from the life and health sciences sector. iREACH is an exciting new project for healthcare in Northern Ireland, the outcome of creative collaboration between academia, industry, the NHS and public sector/government stakeholders to drive UK science and innovation, by creating a unique ecosystem for testing new drugs through their development life cycle and integration into care pathways.
+A project led by Queen’s University, Ulster University and partners from the life and health sciences sector. iREACH is an exciting new project for healthcare in Northern Ireland.
+It is the outcome of creative collaboration between academia, industry, the NHS and public sector and government stakeholders to drive UK science and innovation, by creating a unique ecosystem for testing new drugs through their development life cycle and integration into care pathways.

 The Screen and Media Innovation Lab